DomNidy/saint_sim/README.md

 - `/pkg`: Directory containing modules shared and used throughout the applications defined in `/apps`

   - `/pkg/secrets`: Utility for reading secrets into memory
-  - `/pkg/interfaces`: Contains automatically generated, shared interfaces/types
+  - `/pkg/interfaces`: Contains automatically generated, shared types
   - `/pkg/utils`: Miscellanious shared utilities

 - `/db`: Contains postgres db initialization scripts, which are copied into the postgres container, then executed. _(Note: these only are executed if the postgres container is started with an empty data directory, read the [image docs](https://hub.docker.com/_/postgres) for more details.)_